 Stay motivated by setting goals

-It is no secret that losing weight can be a difficult and challenging process.
+It is no secret that losing weight can be a complex and challenging process.

-It often requires making major changes to your diet and lifestyle, and it can be easy to lose motivation along the way.
+It often requires making significant changes to your diet and lifestyle, and it can be easy to lose motivation along the way.

 One of the best ways to stay motivated throughout your weight loss journey is to set goals.
 When you have something to work towards, it is easier to stay on track.